 - an accountability partner throughout the programme

-- 1-on-1 sessions on local networks/production
+- one-on-one coaching sessions about local networks/production

 - closing event where you pitch your business